 After putting on the required cotton gloves, I opened the massive book and we drank it in, page after beautiful page.
 (It is a big book if you’ve ever had the chance to view it in person, the dimensions are roughly 11 inches x 16 inches and it’s got nearly 600 pages.)
 An hour later, we went back to our offices inspired, but I had forgotten my camera.
 Doh!

-Fast forward a few weeks later, I’m preparing to leave for a new job and remembered that I wanted to go take some pictures of the Chaucer.
+Fast forward a few weeks later, I was preparing to leave for a new job and remembered that I wanted to go take some pictures of the Chaucer.
 So on my second-to-last day, armed with my trusty point-and-shoot camera and an appointment, I headed back up to the library.

 The librarian was different this time.
 She was also more protective.
 At first, she offered to let me photograph a “reproduction”.
 A black and white, half-sized version of the book.
 Sadly, I started thumbing through it.
 I looked at the running headers on each page and asked where the red was.
-Surprised, I was answered that there was no red ink.
+Surprised, I was told that there was no red ink.
 Countering that, yes there was, would you please check?
 I was again granted permission to view Mr. Morris’s masterpiece.

 Moving at a faster pace than I wanted—the librarian hovering nervously, worried I’d hurt the binding—I turned the pages and snapped as many pictures as I could, and left.
 I would have loved to have spent a few hours soaking in the beauty of this book.
 Returning to my desk, I downloaded and shared it with everyone in the office, then set about moving from Minnesota to Utah and a new life.